 , and espresso paint on the pulls with some distressing, of course.

-I replaced that one missing pull with two antique glass pulls to add a touch more femininity.
+Replacing that one missing pull with two antique glass pulls to add a touch more femininity was an easy fix.

 I decided to pair the vanity with a Duncan Phyfe chair from my stash, and added a new upholstered seat.

-Stop by later in the week to see how this jewelry armoire is brought back to life with some TLC.
+Up next, see how this jewelry armoire is brought back to life with some TLC.
+Head HERE

 FACEBOOK | PINTEREST | INSTAGRAM | TWITTER